A Schatten-$q$ Low-rank Matrix Perturbation Analysis via Perturbation Projection Error Bound: Introduction

 While most of the existing works focused on $\U$ and $\V$ or $\bSigma_1$ and $\bSigma_2$, there are fewer studies on the perturbation analysis of the true matrix $\A$ itself.
 In this paper, we consider the estimation of rank-$r$ matrix $\A$ (i.e., $\bSigma_2 = 0$) via rank-$r$ truncated SVD (i.e., best rank-$r$ approximation) of $\B$: $\widehat \A := \widehat\U \widehat\bSigma_1\widehat\V^\top$.
 Such a low-rank assumption and estimation method are widely used in many applications including matrix denoising \cite{gavish2014optimal,donoho2014minimax}, signal processing \cite{tufts1993estimation,jolliffe2002principal} and multivariate statistical analysis \cite{morrison1976multivariate}, etc. We focus on the estimation error in matrix Schatten-$q$ norm: $\|\widehat{\A} - \A\|_q$.
 A tight upper bound on $\|\widehat{\A} - \A\|_q$ can provide an important benchmark for both algorithmic and statistical analysis in the applications mentioned above; moreover, it can be used to study some other basic perturbation quantities, such as the pseudo-inverse perturbation $\|\widehat{\A}^\dagger - \A^\dagger\|_q$ \cite{wedin1973perturbation,stewart1977perturbation}.

 As a starting point, it is straightforward to apply the classical perturbation bounds for singular values and vectors to obtain an upper bound on $\|\widehat\A-\A\|_q$.
-For example, Wedin \cite{wedin1972perturbation} proved via $\sin\Theta$ Theorem that
+For example, one can immediately have the following inequality via Wedin's $\sin\Theta$ Theorem (Eq.
+(4.4) in \cite{wedin1972perturbation}),

 Another way is utilizing the optimality of SVD (Eckart-Young-Mirsky Theorem) and some basic norm inequalities to obtain:

 In contrast, we establish the following result in this paper: \begin{Theorem} Suppose $\B = \A + \Z$, where $\A$ is an unknown rank-$r$ matrix, $\B$ is the observation, and $\Z$ is the perturbation.
 Let $\widehat{\A} = \widehat\U \widehat\bSigma_1\widehat\V^\top$ be the best rank-$r$ approximation of $\B$.
 Then,